LearnersGuild/curriculum-app/phases/1/README.md

 - how to persist state in an application via reading and writing to local files
 - how to use basic SQL using the postgres command line interface and Postico

-_For more detail on the skills you'll learn in Phase 1 check out [Phase 1 Skills](./skills.md).
-Also check out the skills listed in each module._

 ## Modules